 The aim of the ReLiB project is to establish the technological, economic and legal infrastructure to make the recycling of close to 100% of the materials contained in lithium ion batteries from the automotive sector possible.
+This will make better use of global resources, and ultimately increase the impact of batteries in improving air quality and decarbonisation.

 The ReLiB team is tackling the most demanding technical challenges in sensing, gateway testing, robotic sorting, re-use, recycling and characterisation.
 The processes developed will be quantitatively assessed by specialists in lifecycle, technical and economic assessment.
 New business models and regulatory frameworks will be examined in the context of the complete, full-cycle value chain.